smithjd/sql-pet/docs/010-basic-concepts.md

 |Storage of intermediate results |Very easy to save a data frame with intermediate results locally. |May require extra privileges to save results in the database.
 |Analytical resources |Ecosystem of available R packages  |Extending SQL instruction set involves dbms-specific functions or R pseudo functions
 |Collaboration |One person working on a few data.frames. |Many people collaborating on _many_ tables.

+### Using SQLite to simulate an enterprise DBMS

+SQLite engine is embedded in one file, so that many tables are stored together in one object.
+SQL commands can run against an SQLite database as demonstrated in how many uses of SQLite are in the [RStudio `dbplyr` documentation](https://dbplyr.tidyverse.org).